Evernest/Evernest/README.md

 Main features
 -------------

+**Warning:** Evernest is still under development.
+Some features may not be fully implemented yet.

  * **Easy-to-use** Both for programers and administrators.
  * **Open Source** You can install and use your own clone of Evernest.
 Feel free to customize it!